 Maintained by the National Trust, the Aira Force Waterfall is accessible via a dozen or so trails through the woodland, but the easiest trail begins in Matterdale.
 It takes 35 minutes to reach the waterfall, and the trail is mostly flat.
 If you don’t mind climbing, you can take the staircase to see the falls from a height of 60 metres.
 Keep your eyes peeled for red squirrels during this scenic walk in the Lake District.

 If you enjoy hiking along tranquil trails to beautiful natural spots, you might want to read about some of the best National Trails in England.
+National Trust spots are a good idea if you’re looking for a solo day out idea by the way!

 6. Hallin Fell, Howtown